 Social Media

-Social media can be used to disseminate accurate fire information in a timely manner, quash rumors, and coordinate unified themes and messages.
-There are already established social media efforts at agencies that accomplish the same or similar goals of disseminating accurate fire information to the public.
-Social media sites created for a specific fire can result in undue overlap and duplication of fire information.
-In addition, agency level coordination and participation helps ensure that information is, when appropriate, delivered to the public in the context of unified themes or messages.
+Social media platforms provide effective means for sharing fire information with a broad public audience.
+They can be used to coordinate messaging, correct misinformation, and rapidly distribute public safety information.
+In most cases social media should be distributed through established agency public affairs office sites instead of through incident-specific sites.
+This facilitates the distribution of a unified message, reduces the potential for releasing conflicting information, provides users with a familiar access point, and leverages existing followership to reach a larger audience.
+Any creation of incident-specific social media sites should be closely coordinated with the appropriate Protecting Agency public affairs or public information office.

 Protecting Agency and Incident Management Teams

-The Protecting Agency and the Incident Management Team, when assigned, are responsible for the release of operational and public safety information to the media and public during the initial response to and during an ongoing wildfire.
+The Protecting Agency and the Incident Management Team, when assigned, are responsible for the release of operational and public safety information to the media, the public and interested parties during the initial response to and during an ongoing wildfire.
 The Protecting Agency and Incident Management Team will coordinate with the Jurisdictional Agency on the release of fire information.
 Specific Jurisdictional Agency direction will be stipulated in the Delegation of Authority.
 If no IMT is assigned or the IMT organization lacks a PIO, the Jurisdictional Agency may request to be delegated primary responsibility for the release of operational and public safety information.

-Coordination of information releases between IMT, Protecting, and Jurisdictional Agencies is essential.
+Coordination of information releases between the IMT, Protecting Agencies, and Jurisdictional Agencies is essential.
 It is incumbent on jurisdictional and protecting FMOs to ensure that information roles are clearly defined and information needs are being met.
-Releases will be distributed to all stakeholders and approved by the Incident Commander prior to release.
+Releases will be distributed to all stakeholders and approved by the Incident Commander or designee prior to release.
 Jurisdictional Agency policy and messaging will be included when requested by the agency administrator.
 Policy questions will be referred to the Jurisdictional Agency.

 Jurisdictional Agencies